TakamichiOsumi/django-practice/README.md

 * User can post text message and optionally image file.
 * One global timeline shared by all users.
 * User can delete past message or like other user's post.
+* Suspicious user attempts and failures to login trigger the lock of user account.

 ## Set up the environment.